Main navigation

 - Interest and rationale in expanding at the University of Iowa.

-- Risk management policies related to hazing, alcohol and drugs, sexual assault, and facility management (if applicable).
-Leadership development and officer training programs.
+- Risk management policies related to hazing, alcohol and other drugs, sexual violence, and facility management (if applicable).

 - Overview of member education, including the new member/intake process and program.